czmirek/azure-linux-agent/README.md

 Changelog

-- March 22: added git to the agent
+- March 22: added git to the agent + added --replace to override any existing agent with same name
 - March 19: Update
 - February 2021: Created